-In this case, common welfare (the consensus) competes with the individual welfare of the agent.
-Thus, how to build a collective policy that satisfies both each of the users and the community?
-And in this case how should the autonomous personal assistant handle such policies when they do not satisfy the individual policies of their users?
-Is it authorized to lie?
+In this case, the common welfare (the consensus) that the agents are expected to build by negotiating with each other, competes with the individual welfare of the user that its agent is also expected to achieve.
+Thus, how to build a collective policy that satisfies both each user and the community?
+And in this case how should the autonomous personal assistant handle the collective policy when it does not meet the individual policies of its user?
+Could it lie?

-5.4 The benevolent monitoring agent
+The benevolent monitoring agent